deepak/easy_rails_money/README.md

 16. two specs tagged with fixme in validates_money_spec failing
 17. a version of inclusion_in validator that can compare Symbol and string
+18. code parser to lint that multiple money statements are used
+    without a with_currency statement. does cane (rubygem) have plugins?